n4nidhinchandran/songbird/readme.md

 We have used FOSUserBundle to create a User CRUD in the previous chapters.
 It's looking ugly at the moment but its functional.
 However, anyone can access the user management if they have the right url.
 We need an admin area where administrators can login and manage the users.
 All administrative activities should happen behind the admin url, something along the lines of /admin/users for example.

 Again, we will try to simplify the process by reusing a 3rd party module that others have created.
-[EasyAdmin](https://github.com/javiereguiluz/EasyAdminBundle) and [SonataAdmin](https://github.com/sonata-project/SonataAdminBundle) are quite popular at the moment.
-In this book we will be using the later to build the admin panel.
-Before we start building it, we should ask ourselves an even ambitious question "Wouldn't it be nice if someone could combine the FOSUserBundle and SonataAdmin into one bundle and we could just install that single bundle?".
-As you would expect, this has been done and this bundle is called [SonataUserBundle](https://github.com/sonata-project/SonataUserBundle).
+[SonataAdmin](https://github.com/sonata-project/SonataAdminBundle) and [EasyAdmin](https://github.com/javiereguiluz/EasyAdminBundle) are quite popular at the moment.
+SonataAdmin is more advanced but complex to setup.
+In this book, we will be using EasyAdmin to build the admin panel.

 It wouldn't be fun if we just use the ready made solution.
-In this and the next few chapters, we will attempt to integrate FOSUserBundle and SonataBundle.
+In this and the next few chapters, we will attempt to build up the admin area bit by bit.

 ## Objectives

-> * Install SonataAdminBundle
+> * Install EasyAdminBundle
-> * Integrate FOSUserBundle and SonataAdminBundle
+> * Integrate FOSUserBundle and EasyAdminBundle
 > * Filtering the User fields
 > * Redirecting Users to Dashboard After Login
 > * User Roles and Security